If You Like Illumina, You'll Love Genomic Health

 Source: Schwab StreetSmart Edge

 Last week's thrust doesn't qualify as a breakout just yet.
-Not only has there been no follow-through (the stock's actually back under that line to start this week), but the ultimate technical ceiling lingers around $37.50 (blue).
+Not only has there been no follow-through (the stock is actually back under that line to start this week), but the ultimate technical ceiling lingers around $37.50 (blue).
 Breakouts usually aren't events though.
 Rather, they're processes, and can take time to materialize.

 It's simply noteworthy in this case because the process appears to have started.
 It's even more noteworthy in this case, as more than a year's worth of pent-up buying could be unleashed in very short order, catapulting the stock upward.